psb1558/Elstob-font/README.md

 and its dependencies.
 If you want the variable fonts to be hinted, install [Xgridfit 3](https://github.com/psb1558/xgridfit-3) (to install, follow the instructions at the site).
-If you are generating TrueType (.ttf) static fonts and want them to be hinted, install 'ttfautohint` (available in Linux repositories and via Homebrew).
+If you are generating TrueType (.ttf) static fonts and want them to be hinted, install `ttfautohint` (available in Linux repositories and via Homebrew).
 If you are generating CFF (.otf) static fonts and want them to be hinted, use `pip` to install `psautohint`.
 If you want to generate `woff2` webfonts, install `woff2_config`